 As the 2017 Pulitzer Prize for Public Service was announced, Harris interviewed the lead reporter for the New York Daily News, who had done the winning work in collaboration with ProPublica.
 Here is his story for the Poynter Institute website, focusing on Sarah Ryley, who has now moved on to a nonprofit journalism center called The Trace.
 Prior to the Prizes being announced Harris prepared his annual Pulitzer Preview for Poynter, and also conducted a Q&A with outgoing Pulitzer Prize administrator Mike Pride.

 As the year progressed, he also continued to talk about the Pulitzers with journalism students and others, including in classes and programs at Texas Christian University and at Penn State University.

-After a full year celebrating the Pulitzer Prizes’ 100th anniversary—and his new edition of Pulitzer’s Gold, out from Columbia U. Press—Harris had a big year-ending event.
-It was the final program of the 2016 centennial of the awards: December 6 at New York City’s 92nd Street Y. The discussion featured the top executives of two New York-based institutions: New York Times publisher Arthur Sulzberger and Associated Press CEO Gary Pruitt.
+After nearly a full year of celebrating the Pulitzer Prizes' 100th year—and his new edition of Pulitzer’s Gold, out from Columbia U. Press—Harris had a big year-ending event.
+It was the final program of the 2016 centennial of the awards: December 6 at New York City's 92nd Street Y. Harris led a discussion involving the top executives of two New York-based institutions: New York Times publisher Arthur Sulzberger and Associated Press CEO Gary Pruitt.
 (Pictured are Harris, Sulzberger and Pruitt.)
 They were joined by Pulitzer-winning Times reporter David Barstow and AP reporter Margie Mason, who was on the team that won the 2016 Public Service Pulitzer.
 That prize was for the AP's “Seafood from Slaves” project, which showed how slave labor was involved with catching fish that routinely reached American supermarkets.
 Watch the entire 90-minute 92nd Street Y program on the pulitzer.org site.

 On September 13–14, 2016 the St. Louis University Law School hosted seminars that featured the Pulitzer's Gold author in the Missouri city, which also was a key stop in Joseph Pulitzer's career.
 Indeed, the St. Louis Post-Dispatch was the first newspaper he owned, and the work of its staff contributed much to the Pulitzer tradition in the U.S.